starius/ScPrime/doc/API.md

 in production.

 Notes:
-- Requests must set their User-Agent string to contain the substring "Sia-Agent".
+- Requests must set their User-Agent string to contain the substring "SiaPrime-Agent".
 - By default, siad listens on "localhost:4280".
 This can be changed using the `--api-addr` flag when running siad.
 - **Do not bind or expose the API to a non-loopback address unless you are